CompuTec/computec-docs/appengine_versioned_docs/version-2.0/log-files.md

 # Log Files

-If the installation is unsuccessful CompuTec Appengine then the logs will be in Windows Event Viewer.
+If the installation is unsuccessful CompuTec AppEngine then the logs will be in Windows Event Viewer.
 AppEngine log:
 C:\ProgramData\CompuTec\AppEngine\logs